Risk Control Program

 The Municipal Excess Liability Joint Insurance Fund prepared new Model Personnel Manual and Employee Handbook that is more than simply updating existing model.
 MEL contracted with Matt Giacobbe of Cleary, Giacobbe, Alfieri, Jacobs, LLC who did a complete review and revisions.

+In 2020, the model documents were significantly updated.
 Since the model documents are notably different from prior models, Mr. Giacobbe and Mr. Fred Semrau (MEL Fund Attorney) have conducted two webinars to review the changes and answer questions.
 Both webinars were recorded.
 Click here to view the webinar presented on October 29, 2020.
 Click here to view the second webinar presented on March 12, 2021.
+These webinars address changes relevant to the majority of the MEL model personnel handbook (although not the changes presented this year).

 - Employment Attorney/Advisor | An Employment Attorney or an Employment Advisor usually provides advice concerning personnel matters.
 However, the local unit may designate its General Counsel if experienced in employment matters.